icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         contribute little to runtime.
 We’ll get a better picture of that when we look at the assembly code.
         ```
-    e.
-If you would apply a $2\times$ speedup to one of the stages
+    5. If you would apply a $2\times$ speedup to one of the stages
         (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`)
         which one would you choose to obtain the best overall performance?
 (1 line)
-    f.
-Use Amdahl's Law to determine the highest overall application
+    6. Use Amdahl's Law to determine the highest overall application
         speedup that one could possibly achieve assuming you accelerate the one stage that
         you identified above.
 You don't have to restrict yourself to this platform.
 (1 line)
-    g.
-Assuming a platform that has unlimited resources, and you are free
+    7. Assuming a platform that has unlimited resources, and you are free
         to exploit associativity for
         mathematical operations, draw a new DFG with the lowest critical path
         delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3c).
-You may use as many or as few 2 input adders, 2 input multipliers, and shifters as you want.
-    h.
-Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3g)
+    8. Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3g)
         in terms of compute operations.
 Assume that any number of instructions can execute in the same cycle.
-    i.
-Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower
+    9. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower
         bound for `LOOP3`, again only considering the operations outlined in (Part 3c).
 (4 lines)
 4. **Refine**